Time Squared (Star Trek: The Next Generation): Production

 Maurice Hurley, who wrote the teleplay, wanted to write a time travel story that took place over only six hours, instead of the longer periods usually found.
 The story was originally meant to feature Q as the ultimate antagonist, but Gene Roddenberry disallowed it.
 The name of the shuttlepod, a lower budget alternative to the shuttlecraft, was named for Farouk El-Baz, a NASA scientist.

 Reception

 Zack Handlen of The A.V.
-Club rated the episode A- and wrote that the episode has "a few dull pockets", but "the final scenes between the two Picards rank among my favorites of anything we've yet seen on the show", further explaining that "this is the first time we've really seen how far [Picard will] go to do what's necessary."
+Club rated the episode A− and wrote that the episode has "a few dull pockets", but "the final scenes between the two Picards rank among my favorites of anything we've yet seen on the show", further explaining that "this is the first time we've really seen how far [Picard will] go to do what's necessary."
 Tor.com rated it 2 out of 10.

-In 1989, Vegetarian Times thought the episode "hints at veganism", because of the scene where Riker makes scrambled eggs with real eggs, but most of his guests find the food unappetizing.
+Cultural Impact

+The first track of British electronic duo Orbital's 1991 self-titled debut studio album opens with a sample of Lt.
+Worf's line, "There is the theory of the Möbius — a twist in the fabric of space where time becomes a loop."
+Other lines from the episode, such as Geordie La Forge's, "When you reach that point, whatever happened will happen again." are sampled throughout the song.